 - The four multiple-choice tests require 2 hours and 55 minutes.
-Take them in order, in one sitting, with a 10- to 15-minute break between Tests 2 and 3. - You will need only sharpened No. 2 pencils with good erasers.
+Take them in order, in one sitting, with a 10- to 15-minute break between Tests 2 and 3. - You will need only sharpened No. 2 pencils and good erasers.
 Remove all other items from your desk.
 You will not be allowed to use scratch paper. - If you plan to use a permitted calculator on the mathematics test, use the same one you will use on test day. - Use a digital timer or clock to time yourself on each practice test.
-Set your timer for five minutes less than the time allowed for each test so you can get used to the verbal announcement of five minutes remaining. - Give yourself only the time allowed for each test. - Detach and use the sample multiple-choice answer document on pages 63-64. - Read the test directions on the first page of the practice multiple-choice tests.
+Set your timer for five minutes less than the time allowed for each test so you can get used to the verbal announcement of five minutes remaining. - Give yourself only the time allowed for each test. - Detach and use the sample multiple-choice answer document on pages 63-64. - Read the test directions on the first page of each multiple-choice test.
 These are the same directions that will appear on your test booklet on test day. - Start your timer and begin with Test 1.
 Continue through Test 4, taking a 10- to 15-minute break between Tests 2 and 3.
-If you do not plan to take the ACT with writing, score your multiple-choice tests using the information beginning on page 56. - If you plan to take the ACT with writing, read the directions on the first page of the practice ACT writing test (page 53).
+Score your multiple-choice tests using the information beginning on page 56. - If you plan to take the ACT with writing, read the directions on the first page of the practice ACT writing test (page 53).
 These are the same directions that will appear on your test booklet on test day.
 Start your timer, then read the prompt on page 54.
 After you understand what the prompt is asking you to do, plan your essay and then write it on lined paper.
 (On test day, your answer document will have lined pages for you to write your essay.)
 Score your essay using the information on pages 61-62.